 Florence has some of the most delicious cuisines in the world.
-With local foods like bruschetta, ribollita, prosciutto, and of course the famous Florentine Steak, these tours lead you (and feed you) through the long history of Florence.
-Take a bite with our English-speaking guides and discover Florence through its food.
+With local foods like bruschetta, ribollita, prosciutto, and of course the famous Florentine steak, these tours lead you (and feed you) through the long history of Florence.
+Take a bite with our English-speaking guides in these best food and wine tours in Florence

 Beginning at the Piazza della Signoria, this light walking tour brings you over the famed Ponte Vecchio bridge and through the heart of Florence.
 You’ll try some delicious local aperitivo (typically wine before a meal), prior to a traditional dinner of Tuscan pasta and one of the best Florentine steaks you can find anywhere in the city.

-The owner will bring you some of their finest organic wine and olive oil for you to taste.
-There is an emphasis on “slow food”, an Italian movement centered on local, organically grown produce and authentic customary recipes.
-Here you will be treated to some of the farm’s locally grown products with lunch and wine included.
+On this wine day in the Chianti Hills, the owner will bring you some of their finest organic wine and olive oil to taste.
+There is an emphasis on slow food, an Italian movement centered on local organic produce and authentic customary recipes.
+Here you will be treated to some of the farm’s locally-grown products with lunch and wine included.

 I Want More Italy!